compsage/let-him-cook-now/README.md

 ## Configuration

-Open VS Code Settings and search for "let-me-cook" to customize:
+Open VS Code Settings and search for "funnyCookingGifs" to customize:

 - **Display Duration** - How long to show each GIF in seconds (default: 5)
 - **Auto Play** - Automatically cycle through GIFs (default: true)